juhanikataja/container-course-material/markdown/04_terminology.md

 ### API object

 * Described in YAML or JSON
-* Represents an abstraction of a concept
+* Represents a single component in a Kubernetes application's architecture (like a load balancer or a storage volume)
 * Examples:
   * Pod
   * Service